Skip to main content

 1) Additional hours for a modern foreign language which is the second language of tuition in a bilingual general secondary school or a bilingual class of a general secondary school.

-2) The school head selects one subject to be taught in grade I from among Philosophy, Visual Arts, Music, and Latin and Ancient Culture.
+2) The head of a general secondary school selects one subject to be taught in Grade I from among Philosophy, Visual Arts, Music, and Latin and Ancient Culture.

 b) Subjects taught at the advanced level: